The client Raspberry Pi Foundation, RS Components and Premier Farnell

 The sector Computing

-Sony UK Technology Centre has made six- figure investments in the last three years, which has allowed the centre to grow and support the Raspberry Pi journey.
+Sony UK Technology Centre has made several investments over the past couple of years, which have allowed the centre to grow and support the Raspberry Pi journey.
 A great example of this continuous investment and process improvement was the design, development and manufacturing of bespoke automated testing equipment by Sony UK Technology Centre Staff for Raspberry Pi production.
-This automated solution helped increase the process’ efficiency by 193% since 2012; additional benefits have been realised in improved quality rates, cost savings per unit, and higher product output.
+This automated solution helped to increase the process efficiency tremendously since 2012; additional benefits have been realised in improved quality rates, cost savings per unit, and higher product output.

 Eben Upton, CEO and founder of Raspberry Pi, said:

-"Working with Sony has been a great experience throughout: without their attention to detail and culture of continuous improvement, we would have struggled to maintain quality and volume of production of so many Raspberry Pis in the UK at a price point that makes sense for our business.
-Technologically, culturally and in terms of business, a manufacturing partnership with Sony has always been an easy decision for us."
+"Working with Sony has been a great experience throughout and without their attention to detail and culture of continuous improvement, we would have struggled to maintain the quality and volume of production of so many Raspberry Pis in the UK at a price point that makes sense for our business.
+Technologically, culturally, and in terms of business, a manufacturing partnership with Sony has always been an easy decision for us."